Privacy Policy

 14. Third Party Links

-Our website may include links to third-party websites (e.g., LinkedIn, Spotify, Apple Podcasts).
+Our website may include links to third-party websites, such as LinkedIn, Spotify or Apple Podcasts.
 We are not responsible for their privacy practices.
 Please review their policies separately.

 15. Changes to This Privacy Policy